dmarkrollins/sequent/README.md

 Change the default retro board prompts manually or try the randomizer!

-By default they are :), :| and :(
+By default they are ```:), :| and :(```

-You can change these to any text string you want that helps your achieve greatness during retro.
+You can change these to any text string that helps your team achieve retro greatness.

+For example you might want to ask specific questions to illicit a particular discussion.

+If you want some discussion prompt inspriation tap the __random__ button and see what happens :)

 #### Choose Background Pattern

 Set your team's preferred background pattern.
-This feature was created "just for fun" but lets your team make Sequent your own by choosing onve of 15 or so unique patterns.
+This feature was created "just for fun" but lets your team make Sequent your own by choosing one of 15 or so unique background patterns.

 Check it out let us know what you think.